elhuo/wi21-cse110-lab4/part1/part1.md

 3. What will happen at line 13 and why?

    At line 13, `console.log(finalPrice)` will print the value of `finalPrice` to the console.
 Since at line 13, we have already iterated through `prices` in the for loop so `finalPrice` will contain the last `discountedPrice` * 100 rounded and then divided by 100.
-ANd once again since the `var` is used, `finalPrice` is function-scoped.
+And once again since the `var` is used, `finalPrice` is function-scoped.

 4. What will the function return if we call discountPrices([100, 200, 300], .5) ?
 Give a brief explanation.

    The function will return [50, 100, 150] because if we call `discountPrices([100, 200, 300], .5) ` , the array [100, 200, 300] will be stored in `prices` and 0.5 will be stored in `discount`.
-For the for loop, the following things happen: the for loop iterates three times because `prices.length` = 3 and on each element it calculates the element * (1 - 0.5) which is stored in `discountedPrice` and for 100, 200, 300 respectively `discountedPrice` will store 50, 100, 150.Then Math.round rounds it to the nearest integer after multiplying it by 100 and then divides by 100 which is rounding the `discountedPrice` and stores it in `finalPrice` and for 50, 100, 150 respectively it will store 50, 100, 150.
+For the for loop, the following things happen: the for loop iterates three times because `prices.length` = 3 and on each element it calculates the element * (1 - 0.5) which is stored in `discountedPrice` and for 100, 200, 300 respectively `discountedPrice` will store 50, 100, 150.Then Math.round rounds it to the nearest integer after multiplying it by 100 and then divides by 100 which is rounding the `discountedPrice` to the ones place and stores it in `finalPrice` and for 50, 100, 150 respectively it will store 50, 100, 150.
 And then pushed into the `discounted` array.
 So for 100 we will get 50 pushed in to `discounted`, for 200 we push 100 and for 300 we push 150.
 So when we return `discounted` we get [50, 100, 150].

 5. What will happen at line 11 and why?